kahi-framework/kahi-ui.nbn.dev/content/docs/disclosure/accordion.md

 > **NOTE**: Introduced feature in `v0.4.5`.

-`Accordion` Components are typically used for displaying related content into collapsible stack of buttons, that toggles between views.
+`Accordion` Components are used for displaying related content in a collapsible stack of buttons, that toggles between views.

 ```svelte {title="Accordion Preview" mode="repl"}
 <script>